-We get plenty of calls from all over the United States from both our website and our YouTube inquiring about relocating to Temecula or moving to the Temecula area.
+People from all over the U.S. call us through our website and YouTube channel to ask about moving to Temecula or moving to the area around Temecula.
 We thought it would be a great idea to produce an article and video to help people plan their move to Temecula, California.

 Housing is the single most important thing that you need to figure out and understand before you move to Temecula.
-Whether you are renting or purchasing a home there are steps that you need to take for you to successfully either purchase or rent a home.
+Whether you are renting or purchasing a home, there are steps that you need to take to successfully purchase or rent a home.

-The housing market is changing all the time but as I write this article home prices are going through the roof in Temecula.
-Expect to pay anywhere from $20,000 to $100,000 over list price on a home.
-It’s not impossible but it can get frustrating.
+The housing market is changing all the time, but as I write this article, home prices are going through the roof in Temecula.
+Expect to pay anywhere from $20,000 to $100,000 over the list price for a home.
+It’s not impossible, but it can get frustrating.

 My advice?
-Make sure that you have a very hard-working knowledgeable agent that puts your offer in the mix on every single transaction.
-Simple things like calling the listing agent and trying to figure out what the seller is looking for goes a long way in this market.
-The real estate profession has become very impersonal in my opinion.
-Too many text messages, emails that don’t build a relationship of trust with anybody in the transaction.
-That’s my side rant but make sure you are doing your research on who to hire when purchasing a home in this type of market.
+Make sure that you have a very hard-working, knowledgeable agent that puts your offer in the mix on every single transaction.
+Simple things like calling the listing agent and trying to figure out what the seller is looking for go a long way in this market.
+In my opinion, the real estate profession has become very impersonal.
+Too many text messages and emails don’t build a relationship of trust with anybody in the transaction.
+That’s my side rant, but make sure you are doing your research on who to hire when purchasing a home in this type of market.

 Savings correspond directly with what I was saying above.
-Before moving to Temecula, if you are adamant about buying a home make sure you save money for the extras.
-Closing cost, paying above appraised value, and settling on a home that needs some work are all very reasonable expectations in this market.
+If you are adamant about buying a home before moving to Temecula, make sure you save money for the extras.
+Closing costs, paying above appraised value, and settling on a home that needs some work are all very reasonable expectations in this market.

-No just in general, moving is expensive.
-Furniture, moving trucks, stocking up food, start-up business costs Etc. I could go on and on but my wife and I have moved many times in the last 10 years and it’s always a huge expense.
+No, just in general, moving is expensive.
+Furniture, moving trucks, stocking up on food, start-up business costs, etc. I could go on and on, but my wife and I have moved many times in the last 10 years, and it’s always been a huge expense.
 I would want at least a $20,000 cushion if you plan on moving to Temecula.
-Even some rentals are asking for the first month, last month, and security deposit.
+Even some rentals are asking for the first, last, and security deposits.
 Be prepared to slap down $8,000 to $12,000 just for a rental.

-In my opinion, you can find a job here in Temecula within the first week or two you move but will that pay the expenses that come along with living here?
-A $20 an hour job probably will not cut it.
-Unless you find an amazing deal on a room for rent or split the cost of an apartment it’s going to be very difficult.
-These two things can happen but often take a little bit of time because you have to meet people, find people you’re compatible with and wouldn’t mind living with.
-I think today is Diana’s day off and I have not received a copy of the purchase contract yet sounds good, I think this is Diana’s day off and I have not received a copy
+In my opinion, you can find a job here in Temecula within the first week or two of moving, but will that pay the expenses that come along with living here?
+A $20-an-hour job is unlikely to suffice.
+Unless you find an amazing deal on a room for rent or split the cost of an apartment, it’s going to be very difficult.
+These two things can happen, but often take a little bit of time because you have to meet people and find people you’re compatible with and wouldn’t mind living with.
+I think today is Diana’s day off, and I have not received a copy of the purchase contract yet.
+Sounds good.
+I think this is Diana’s day off, and I have not received a copy.

 Instead of moving massive amounts of furniture and belongings, Facebook Marketplace is very popular in the Southern California area.
 You will be able to find pretty much anything you need for your home.
-Garage sales are also popular in Southern California because of the weather, we have picked up some nice furniture for a fraction of the cost as long as you’re willing to take your time.
+Because of the weather, garage sales are also popular in Southern California, and we’ve found some nice furniture for a fraction of the price if you’re willing to take your time.
 Bottom line?
 Think twice about renting a huge U-Haul and transporting junk from one place to the next.

-We are licensed as both Real Estate Brokers & a Certified Residential Appraiser.
-We love what we do and will bring a great deal of passion, experience and expertise to the table for you.
+We are licensed as both real estate brokers and certified residential appraisers.
+We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.